jruels/container-optimization/labs/multi-stage/index.md

 ## Sample Go application

-The example application is a caricature of a microservice.
+The example application is a simple microservice.
 It is purposefully trivial to keep focus on learning the basics of containerization for Go applications.

 The application offers two HTTP endpoints: